 Carretera de les Aigues hike: If you fancy getting out into nature as you explore Barcelona on foot, this 9km footpath cutting across mount Tibidabo might just be the ticket.

 Where To Stay In Barcelona

-The neighbourhoods of El Born or Gracia are our top suggestions.
+The neighbourhood of Gracia is our top suggestion.
 Simply because you’re close enough to all the action but also able to enjoy a more authentic side to the city aside from the obvious tourist hotspots.

 Getting Around Barcelona

 Plan ahead for your unforgettable 4 days in Barcelona and get yourself a Hola Barcelona Travel Card.
 Then you don’t need to faff about sorting out a travel card when you get there.

 Not only does it cover you for unlimited travel on the metro, buses, trams and trains it also includes a return airport journey.

 Simply choose the 4 day option and the number of tickets you need.
 It will save you a tonne of money and give you complete freedom for the duration of your visit.

 Essential Barcelona Tips